anarchistlexicon/anarchistlexicon.github.io/_posts/2015-03-15-argumentum-ad-somalium.md

   creditlink: /authors
 ---

-A variation of the flase dichotomy fallacy by which one assumes that the only intellectual alternative to one's local government is Somalia.
+A variation of the false dichotomy fallacy by which one assumes that the only intellectual alternative to one's local government is Somalia.

 > {{ page.excerpt }}